jjmschofield/arch-patterns/pagination/README.md

 ## TODO
 1) Add implementations for filtering

+2) Fix pagination links for cursor (prev get broken on the second collection set)

 2) Update this doc with description of the pagination types

 3) Add page based pagination example